-Value creation in three dimensions Our journey towards net zero Value creation in practice Diversity builds Coor Value creation in practice Business responsibility thing we do.
+At Coor, sustainability is at the heart of everything we do.
 By balancing economic, social and environmental dimensions, we work to reduce carbon footprints, strengthen inclusion and create long-term value.
 Our goal is net zero emissions by 2040, and we work closely with our customers to develop solutions that make a real difference.